ikiK-CRO/flask_file_upload/README.md

 - **Solution**:
   - Check if you've entered the correct password.
   - Be careful about uppercase/lowercase letters in the password.

+#### Decryption Error

+- **Problem**: "Error processing file download" or "Decryption failed"
+- **Solution**:
+  - Ensure the master encryption key hasn't changed since the file was uploaded.
+  - If you've changed the encryption key, you may need to restore the previous key.
+  - In some cases, restarting the application can resolve temporary cryptographic issues.

 #### Log Access Error